List of DC Comics characters: S: Jerry McGee

-The second incarnation, Jerry McGee, was created by Mike Baron and Jackson Guice, and first appeared in The Flash (vol. 2) #5 (October 1987).
+The second incarnation, Dr. Jerry McGee, was created by Mike Baron and Jackson Guice, and first appeared in The Flash (vol. 2) #5 (October 1987).
 He is Tina McGee's husband who worked for S.T.A.R.
 Labs.

-McGee created the performance enhancer B-19 in order to be a speedster and a personal suit for endurance to have confrontations with Wally West which exacerbated paranoia towards Conrad Bortz and was an abusive spouse to Tina before his body give out due to steroid abuse.
-Afterwards, McGee managed to detox and recover thanks to Pytor Orloff, made up with Tina, and assisted the Flash in dealing with speedsters enhanced with Vandal Savage's highly-addictive performance enhancer Velocity.
-McGee and Tina assist in providing scientific solutions and technical support.
-He also developed anti-speedster weaponry.
-McGee briefly relapsed but recovered again thanks to the Flash, Jesse Quick and Max Mercury.
+McGee created the performance enhancer B-19 in order to be a speedster and a personal suit for endurance to have confrontations with Wally West which exacerbated paranoia towards Conrad Bortz and is an abusive spouse before his body give out due to steroid abuse.
+Afterwards, he managed to detox and recover thanks to Blue Trinity's Pytor Orloff, made up with his wife, and assisted the Flash in dealing with speedsters utilized with Vandal Savage's addictive performance enhancer Velocity.